meri-leeworthy/meri.garden/posts/Sender Keys.md

-WhatsApp approach to [[Secure messaging]] group messaging:
+WhatsApp (and Signal) approach to [[Secure messaging]] group messaging:

+> *Meri note: Signal apparently also mostly uses Sender Keys and falls back to pairwise*
+> "Contrary to the folklore understanding that the Signal Messenger uses the pairwise channels approach for group messaging in small groups, Signal currently uses Sender Keys whenever possible.
+We refer to Appendix B for details." [footnote 1](https://eprint.iacr.org/2023/1385.pdf)

 [[Key Agreement for Decentralized Secure Group Messaging with Strong Security Guarantees]] s3:
 > *[[Sender Keys]]* is another simple protocol, used by WhatsApp [ 36 , 43 ].
 In Sender Keys, each group member generates a symmetric key for messages they send, and then sends this key individually to each other group member using the two-party Signal protocol.
 For each message sent by this member to the group, a new key is derived pseudorandomly from the previous key, providing a ratchet for forward secrecy.
 Whenever a user is removed, each remaining group member generates a new key and sends it to the other remaining members over the same two-party channels.
 The protocol could provide PCS by updating keys periodically, but WhatsApp chooses not to do this.

-So my understanding is that every group member receives a symmetric key corresponding to each sender which initialises a [[Pseudorandom Generator|PRG]] ratchet for [[Forward secrecy]].
-This key is sent using the two-party Signal protocol (is this basically the same as just [[The X3DH Key Agreement Protocol|X3DH]] at this point though?)
+>*Meri note: So my understanding is that every group member receives a symmetric key corresponding to each sender which initialises a [[Pseudorandom Generator|PRG]] ratchet for [[Forward secrecy]].
+This key is sent using the two-party Signal protocol (is this basically the same as just [[The X3DH Key Agreement Protocol|X3DH]] at this point though?)*

-==With this construction, we have reduced the problem of secure group messaging to the problem of generating a sequence of update secrets $I_1, I_2, . . . .$ for each group member.
+> ==With this construction, we have reduced the problem of secure group messaging to the problem of generating a sequence of update secrets $I_1, I_2, . . . .$ for each group member.
 That is the responsibility of a DCGKA protocol==, defined in Section 6.1.
 For example, in the Sender Keys protocol (Section 3), ==a group member picks a fresh random update secret, then sends it to every other group member using a two-party secure messaging channel (e.g. the Signal protocol)==.
 Sender Keys has the downside that to heal a compromise, each group member must send a new update secret to every other group member, resulting in 𝒪(n2) messages via the two-party channels.
 > *Meri note: confused how [[Sender Keys]] works - in Signal it seems that there is just a public key that re-initialises the DH ratchet - what does the secret do?*

 [[WhatsApp Encryption Overview]]: